bradenbuchanan/RProjects/README.md

-## tidyTuesday: R Programming Practice Repository
+## RProjects: R Programming Practice Repository

-Welcome to my `tidyTuesday` repository!
+Welcome to my `RProjects` repository!
 The primary aim of this repository is to practice and enhance my R programming skills, specifically harnessing the power of the `tidyverse`.

 ### Objectives